Gabriel-VM/sauce-demo-qa-project/README.md

 The project aims to showcase the following:
 - The creation of a well-structured test plan
-- The execution of exploratory and scenario-based manual testing
+- The execution of exploratory and scenario-based manual functional testing
 - The identification, prioritization, and clear reporting of software bugs

 ---